weltliteratur/blog/about.md

 This blog accompanies our research in the field of **Digital Humanities**.
 It originated in our work on the (still unpublished) paper "World Literature According to Wikipedia" (there's [a preprint](https://arxiv.org/abs/1701.00991)).

-**weltliteratur.net** first appeared on April 23, 2016, and is edited by Frank Fischer (Moscow) and Robert Jäschke (Berlin).
+**weltliteratur.net** first appeared on April 23, 2016, and is edited by Frank Fischer and Robert Jäschke (both located in Berlin).
 Authors and co-authors are usually long-standing colleagues.

 Some of us are involved in [BibSonomy](https://www.bibsonomy.org/) and the [DraCor platform](https://dracor.org/) (Drama Corpora project).